UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ## Model Results

 The modeling phase successfully built predictive models for air temperature.
-The performance metrics demonstrate that XGBoost performs well, while Linear Regression shows that linear relationships alone are insufficient for this task.
+The performance metrics show that XGBoost performs well, while Linear Regression shows that linear relationships alone are insufficient for this task.

 **Performance Interpretation:**
 - **R² Score:** Measures proportion of variance explained.
 XGBoost's R² of 0.8130 means the model explains 81.02% of variance in air temperature - a strong but realistic result.